Skip to content

 Zion National Park Guide with Kids – Where to Hike and 10 Tips for Visiting + Map

 Located in southwestern Utah, Zion National Park’s dramatic landscape offers iconic scenery that calms the soul.
-Sheer sandstone cliffs, pine and juniper dotted slopes, waterfalls, and river combine as gorgeous backdrops for a memorial vacation.
+Sheer sandstone cliffs, pine and juniper-dotted slopes, waterfalls, and rivers combine as gorgeous backdrops for a memorable vacation.
 There are many ways to explore the park; your family can enjoy hiking, biking, paddling, horseback riding, rock climbing, and more.

 East Entrance

-Traveling from the east, take State Route 9 west at the intersection with US-89/Mt Carmel Junction.
+Traveling from the east, take State Route 9 west at the intersection with US-89/Mt.
+Carmel Junction.
 The park entrance is 13 miles west.
-This entrance has a 1.1-mile tunnel with some oversized vehicle restrictions.
+This entrance features a 1.1-mile-long tunnel with some oversized vehicle restrictions, so be prepared if you’re driving an RV or trailer.

 South Entrance